clausejs/clausejs/docs/articles/comparison.md

 In fact you can use both Clause and TypeScript together.

 - TypeScript mainly concerns with type checking at compile time.
-Clause (currently) focuses on spec enforcement at runtime.
+Clause (currently) focuses on clause enforcement at runtime.
 - Clause is mainly a contract system where TypeScript is a mainly type system.
 - Both Clause and TypeScript can be introduced to the application in a gradual manner.